asigalov61/midisim/midisim/artwork/README.md

 ***

-## Images were created with Stable Diffusion 3.5 Large image AI model
+## Images were created with Microsoft Copilot and Stable Diffusion 3.5 Large image AI models

 ***